JcbBrtn/TennisDataCollection/README.md

 ## For the statistics we get from this, here is what we extract

-- Shot Count Analysis ( x < 3, 4 < x < 9, 10 < x < 20, 20 < x )
+- Shot Count Analysis ( x < 3, 4 < x < 9, 10 < x < 20, 20 < x ) SCL3, 4T9, 10T20, SG20

-- Back to Back points with Shot Count > 10
+- Back to Back points with Shot Count > 10 BTB

-- Average shot count per player (this would be the average shot count when the point is ended)
+- Average shot count per player (this would be the average shot count when the point is ended) ASC

 - Standard Deviation of shot count.
+SSC

 - Shot Tolerance ( mean SC + Standard Deviation) This means 80% of the time, as soon as the ball passes this shot count, you will end the point.
+ST

-- Unforced Errors (Forehand/Backhand)
+- Unforced Errors
+    - (Forehand/Backhand) UF, UB

-- Service Fault
+    - Service Fault SF

-- Drives (net, long, wide) can breakdown further into forehand and backhand
+    - Drives (net, long, wide) can breakdown further into forehand and backhand UDN, UDL, UDW

-- Volleys  (net, long, wide) can breakdown further into forehand and backhand
+    - Volleys  (net, long, wide) can breakdown further into forehand and backhand UVN,UVL,UVW

-- Lobs  (net, long, wide) can breakdown further into forehand and backhand
+    - Lobs  (net, long, wide) can breakdown further into forehand and backhand ULN ULL ULW

     - Overheads  (net, long, wide)

-- Forced Errors, for each area we labeled in unforced errors
+- Forced Errors, for each area we labeled in unforced errors (Except Serves)

 - Clean winners, for each of the areas labeled above